Beast-Masters-addons/pet-battle-teams/README.md

 ### Other recommended pet battle addons:
 * [BattlePetCount NG](https://github.com/GurliGebis/WoWAddon-BattlePetCountNG): Show how many pets of the encountered species you already own and their quality.
-* [BattlePetQualityCheck](https://addons.wago.io/addons/battlepetqualitycheck): Show if the quality of the encoutered pet is better than the pets you own of the same species.
+* [Battle Pet Quality Check](https://addons.wago.io/addons/battlepetqualitycheck): Show if the quality of the encoutered pet is better than the pets you own of the same species.
-* [PetTracker](https://github.com/Jaliborc/PetTracker): Track available pets in the current zone
+* [Battle Pet Completionist](https://github.com/GurliGebis/WoWAddon-BattlePetCompletionist): Track available pets in the current zone

 This is a continuation of the project [PetBattle Teams](https://www.curseforge.com/wow/addons/pet-battle-teams) by nullberri and Stanzilla